Cloud Management Gateway – CMG Setup Guide – Part 1 | SCCM | ConfigMgr

 Without DNS CNAME

-Both Service Name and Deployment name should be the same.
+Both the Service Name and the Deployment name should be the same.

 Service Name: cmgprefix.region.cloudapp.azure.com